GroupHQ/group-sync/README.md

 It's recommended to add these commands to your IDE as separate run configurations for quick access.
-Make sure you do not commit these run configurations to the version control system, especially any that may contain sensitive info (such as an NVD API key for the dependency vulnerability check).
+Make sure you do not commit these run configurations to the version control system, especially any that may contain sensitive info (such as the NVD API key for the dependency vulnerability check).

 ### User Automated Tests & Regression Testing
 For any features that introduce a new user-facing feature, it's recommended to add automated tests for them to